cschran/mphil-amm-practical1/README.md

 ### Introduction
-This practical is in ```01_MD-Fundamentals``` will let you work on a bare-bones MD code, and implement some of the key functions in order to run an MD simulation.
+This practical in ```01_MD-Fundamentals``` will let you work on a bare-bones MD code, and implement some of the key functions in order to run an MD simulation.

 There is a solution notebook available for the pracitcal in the respective folder.
 However we _strongly_ reccommend that you do not look at these until after the practical or if you are desparately stuck.
 It is better to ask one of the demonstrators and talk through any problems than simply copying an answer (you might come up with a more efficient solutions!).